 Stubbing Wharf (on the canal just out of town)

-Reasonably priced – though definitely not elegant – food, good beers and cider, lovely staff.
-Never order the belly pork…they just don’t know how to cook it.
+Reasonably priced food – though definitely not elegant or consistent – good beers and cider, lovely staff.

 A really nice place for a drink and the food’s pretty good.
 Better than average pub food with something for everyone.
 Delicious beef and stilton sandwich!